Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Acknowledgements

 \section{Acknowledgements}

-A. Dymont thanks the Other Worlds Laboratory at UC Santa Cruz for summer research support.
+A. Dymont thanks the Other Worlds Laboratory at UC Santa Cruz for summer research support, Koret Foundation for the Koret Undergraduate Scholarship, and the UC Santa Cruz Undergraduate Research in Science and Technology award for additional funding.
 X. Yu is supported by the 51 Pegasi b Postdoctoral Fellowship from the Heising-Simons Foundation.
 K. Ohno is supported by the JSPS Overseas Research Fellowships.
 X. Zhang is supported by NASA Exoplanet Research Grant 80NSSC22K0236.
 X. Zhang and J. Fortney are supported by NASA Interdisciplinary Consortia for Astrobiology Research (ICAR) grant 80NSSC21K0597.
 We thank Dr. Kevin France for providing guidance on scaling stellar XUV fluxes.
-We thank Dr. Daniel Thorngren for helping us computing the metallicities of a few warm-Jupiters.
-We thank Amaan Khwaja, Yash Rajpal, and Connor Dickinson for making the public-available website to archive the data presented in this paper.
+We thank Amaan Khwaja, Yash Rajpal, and Connor Dickinson for making the publicly-available website to archive the data presented in this paper.